On nondivergence form linear parabolic and elliptic equations with degenerate coefficients: Introduction

 Lastly, we refer the reader to a series of papers \cite{DP20,DP21TAMS, DP23,DP23JFA,BD24}, where the weights of coefficients of $u_t$ and $D_x^2u$ appear in a balanced way, which plays a crucial role in the analysis and functional space settings.
 In particular, in \cite{DP20,DP23JFA}, the elliptic equations of the prototype

 with boundary conditions were also studied.
 Note that here the zeroth-order term is $\lambda x_d^2u$ rather than $\lambda u$, which makes boundary conditions necessary.

 The paper is organized as follows.
 In Section \ref{sec_main}, we introduce the weighted Sobolev spaces, assumptions, and our main results.
 In Section \ref{secpara}, we provide the proofs of the main results on the parabolic problem (Theorems \ref{thmpara} and \ref{thmfinite}).
 In Section \ref{sec_ell}, we prove Theorem \ref{thmell}, which concerns the elliptic problem.
-Lastly, we address the optimality of our main results in Section \ref{sectheta}.
+We address the optimality of our main results in Section \ref{sectheta}.
+Lastly, in Section \ref{sec_app}, we show that our main results can be applied to degenerate viscous Hamilton–Jacobi equations when the Hamiltonian is of certain specific forms.